RIS-Assisted Receive Quadrature Space-Shift Keying: A New Paradigm and Performance Analysis: Problem Formulation

 Then, re-expressing in the standard form by defining an auxiliary parameter $t$, the optimization problem can be defined as

 This problem is a non-convex optimization problem, as there exist non-linear equality constraints.
 Hence, to reformulate this problem in the form of a convex optimization problem, we consider the Lagrange dual of this problem.
 Then, we investigate the analytical solution of the resulting convex problem.
-Moreover, it is worth noting that due to the appearance of the absolute value operation in the definitions of $f_{1}$ and $f_{2}$, the Lagrange dual function needs to be calculated in four cases, which correspond to the possible combinations of the polarity bits: \begin{casenv} \item
+Moreover, it is worth noting that due to the appearance of the absolute value operation in the definitions of $f_{1}$ and $f_{2}$, the Lagrange dual function needs to be calculated in four cases: \begin{casenv} \item

 \item

 \item

 \item